Webjunto/twilio-voice-qs-android/Native/README.md

 To get started with the Quickstart application follow these steps.
 Steps 1-6 will allow you to make a call.
 The remaining steps 7-8 will enable push notifications using FCM.

+NOTE: You'll need a Google Services.JSON file.
+You can generate this here:  https://developers.google.com/mobile/add

 1. [Open this project in Android Studio](#bullet1)
 2. [Create a Voice API key](#bullet2)